When estimating CPU, you must gather information about the average CPU utilization for various types of workers in your enterprise.

 CPU requirements vary by worker type.
 During your pilot phase, use a performance monitoring tool, such as Perfmon in the virtual machine, esxtop in ESXi, or vCenter Server performance monitoring tools, to understand both the average and peak CPU use levels for these groups of workers.
 Also use the following guidelines:

-Software developers or other power uses with high-performance needs might have much higher CPU requirements than knowledge workers and task workers.
-Dual virtual CPUs are recommended for compute-intensive tasks, if you need to play 720p video using the PCoIP display protocol, and for 64-bit Windows 7 and later desktops.
+- Software developers or other power uses with high-performance needs might have much higher CPU requirements than knowledge workers and task workers.
+Dual or Quad virtual CPUs are recommended for 64-bit Windows 7 virtual machines running compute-intensive tasks such as using CAD applications, playing HD videos, or driving 4K display resolutions.

 Because many virtual machines run on one server, CPU can spike if agents such as antivirus agents all check for updates at exactly the same time.
 Determine which agents and how many agents could cause performance issues and adopt a strategy for addressing these issues.
 For example, the following strategies might be helpful in your enterprise: